jwilson780/method-dev/README.md

 ```bash
 ./dev
 ```
-Replace your-executable-name with the name of the executable that was created when you ran go build.

 ### How it works
 The bot uses the standard Go libraries to connect to the Twitch IRC server over SSL.
 It then joins the specified